TrellixVulnTeam/swahilipython_SCMU/Doc/library/ipaddress.rst

    .. method:: address_exclude(network)

-      Computes the network definitions resulting from removing the given *network* from this one.
+      Computes the network definitions resulting kutoka removing the given *network* kutoka this one.
 Returns an iterator of network objects.
       Raises :exc:`ValueError` if *network* is not completely contained in this network.